 While you are looking at your bank statement in an effort to find savings, it would also be a good idea to think about saving a little bit more each month.
 As a habit, move a set amount of money from your checking account into your savings account each time you get paid, and try your best to leave that money alone.

 This will not only help you build a nest egg for the future, but it will also help you to be better about managing the money that is left in your checking for use each month.
 You can also set up automatic transfers from your checking to your savings account so you don’t have to remember to do it yourself.
 I know interest rates are terrible but there are some options available online.
-The best rates I’ve found are with Discover Bank which currently pay out .95% on savings account balances.
+The best rates I’ve found are with Discover Bank?so make sure to go with a bank that pays something on your cash.

 Make More Money!